wvanderp/GoldDiggersLog/objects/books/Counting to ten for orcs.md

 So if you're an orc and you're feeling a bit lost, Just remember Grishnak and the counting he taught.
-One, two, three, four, five, six, seven, eight, Nine, ten, now you know how to count, it's great!
+One, two, three, four, five, six, seven, eight, Nine, ten, Now you know how to count, it's great!